 Join us for an afternoon recital in collaboration with the 33rd Glasgow Jazz Festival, featuring some of the very best of Scotland’s emerging young Jazz talent.
 First performance of the day is by solo pianist Fergus McCreadie, followed by Vocal and Guitar duo Luca Manning and Joe Williamson.

-Why not make a day of it and join us for bring before the recital for Brunch in the Mackintosh Suite, served from 12noon guests will enjoy a selection of pastries, muffins and savoury breakfast items served with Tea, Coffee & and glass of Bucks Fizz.
+Why not make a day of it and join us before the recital for Brunch in the Mackintosh Suite, served from 12noon guests will enjoy a selection of pastries, muffins and savoury breakfast items served with Tea, Coffee & and glass of Bucks Fizz.

 Fergus McCreadie is one of Scotland’s most exciting young artists.
 Awarded the Best Instrumentalist Award at the Scottish Jazz Awards aged only 20, he has been gigging frequently around Scotland since his mid-teens.
 His debut album with his trio, ‘Turas,’ has been praised for ‘reflecting his engagement with the Scottish landscape and musical tradition while also showing a firm grasp of the Jazz Piano tradition.’
 (Jazz In Europe) He is also a member of Graham Costello’s STRATA, described as ‘groovy yet cerebral’ by BBC Radio Scotland, and of the Mark Hendry Octet and the Matthew Carmichael Quartet, both of whom have recently released their debut album.
 He is also a frequent sideman to electronic artist Werkha, having travelled to Estonia recently to perform with the band.
 As well as the Best Instrumentalist award, Fergus is a winner of the coveted Peter Wittingham Jazz Award, the Young Scottish Jazz Musician of the year u17s Prize, the Guy Jones, Joe Temperly and George Duncan prizes from the Royal Conservatoire of Scotland, and the Linda Trahan Memorial Prize from St Andrews University.
 He has also been featured on BBC Radio Scotland regularly over the past 4 years, and has appeared alongside Bob Mintzer, Mike Stern, Iain Ballamy, Tommy Smith, Kestustis Vaiginis, Pat from Hue and Cry, Mario Caribe, Paul Towndrow and Alyn Cosker